Anujrajthala/traineeship/recipe-search-app/README.md

 ## Usage
 ### Start the development server:
-npm start
+* npm start
-Open your web browser and go to http://localhost:5174.
+* Open your web browser and go to http://localhost:5174.

-Enter the name of a dish into the input field and press Enter to search.
+Enter the name of a dish into the input field

 The app will display the recipe name, category, instructions, and a list of ingredients.